 - Terms Offered

 Most of the above are either factors that we can’t do anything about (for example: location, aspect, area) or factors that we have taken care of already (advertising, terms offered, general condition).
 Price on the other hand is something that needs a lot of reflection and preparatory work by both you and your consultant.

-In the end it is not what your consultant nor valuer believes, nor in fact what you think, that determines what your home will sell for.
+- In the end it is not what your consultant, nor valuer believes, nor in fact your expectations that determines what your home will sell for.
 It is the market, or the buyers out there, that will decide what is a fair price for your home.
 Buyers shop around (research says ten to twelve homes on average) before they choose the home that represents the best value to them.
 No amount of promotion or advertising will sell your home if it is placed on the market at too high a price.

 Summary of Problems that Can Be Caused by Overpricing

 - It reduces the viewing by people who immediately recognise it has been overpriced from the kerb and drive by.

 - It can reduce advertising response from educated buyers.

 - It can attract prospects in a higher bracket who see the home as being bad value in that bracket.